Batch Data Analysis#

 - process_improve.batch.data_input.dict_to_wide(in_df, group_by_batch=False)[source]#

-Convert aligned batch data from dict to wide format.
+Convert aligned batch data from a dict to wide format.

 - process_improve.batch.data_input.melted_to_dict(in_df, batch_id_col)[source]#